akshayrdeodhar/CoqZIter/report.md

 \clubpenalty10000

 \begin{displayquote}
-\textit{Program testing can be used to show the presence of bugs, but never to show their absence. - Edsger W. Dijkstra}
+\textit{Program testing can be used to show the presence of bugs, but never to show their absence.}

+\hfill Edsger W. Dijkstra
 \end{displayquote}